CybercentreCanada/assemblyline-service-cuckoo/README.md

 The following options are available for submissions to the Cuckoo service (accessible via the hidden pane on the left of the screen on the "Submit" page):

+* **analysis_vm** - The name of the virtual machine to use for this submission.
+The list of options must contain the VM names you want to make available, where 'auto' is a special value.
 * **analysis_timeout** - Maximum amount of time to wait for analysis to complete.
 NB: The analysis job may complete faster
 * **generate_report** - Generate a full report (cuckoo_report.tar.gz) and attach it as a supplementary file
 * **dump_processes** - Dump process memory.
 These would be available in the cuckoo_report.tar.gz supplementary file